ihr-it-projekt/DayZModsInfo/DeathInsurance/Config/Config.md

             "id": "g8ciyetvox", // this value must be unique to other insurance ids.
-            "price": 1000, // price of the insurance "durationInSeconds": 86400, // duration of the insurance in seconds "stayActiveAfterDeath": 0 // if 1, the insurance will stay active after death of player },
+            "price": 1000, // price of the insurance "durationInSeconds": 86400, // duration of the insurance in seconds "stayActiveAfterDeath": 0 ,// if 1, the insurance will stay active after death of player "insureOnlyItemsThatAreAtTheMomentInCargoAndInventory": 1 // if 1, only items that are in cargo and inventory at the moment when player make the insurance will be insured
+        },
         {
             "id": "4b2dgimf1x",
             "price": 2000,
             "durationInSeconds": 604800,
+            "stayActiveAfterDeath": 0,
-            "stayActiveAfterDeath": 0
+            "insureOnlyItemsThatAreAtTheMomentInCargoAndInventory": 0
         }
     ]
 }